At Essendon, we value:

 Let us consider how to stir up one another to love and good works

-This vision statement drives everything we do.
+This vision statement, rooted in Christian theology, drives everything we do.
 We are continually looking for ways to "stir" up ourselves and one another.
 It informs our school policies and decision making and our curriculum.

 Having stirred ourselves up, reflected on our ethos, values and vision, staff and governors have considered how to continue to develop a broad and balanced curriculum for our pupils which is engaging and promotes the five key criteria we have determined to be the most important for our pupils ...

 CURIOSITY ♦ WELL-BEING ♦ RESPECT ♦ INDEPENDENCE ♦ SPIRITUALITY

 "The strong Christian environment of this school develops in pupils a positive attitude and helps them become confident learners keen to achieve their best."
 SIAMS 2015

 We follow a values curriculum.
-Pupils are taught about the importance of the Christian values (such as Love, Joy, Respect, Hope, Peace and Forgiveness) and all members of the school community, both adults and children, are encouraged to live out those values which underpin everything we do at school.
+Pupils are taught about the importance of the Christian values (such as Love, Joy, Respect, Hope, Peace and Forgiveness) and all members of the school community, both adults and children, are encouraged to live out those values.
+The successful living out of our values is celebrated.
 As such, the learning and working environment is caring and supportive.